HAVE A GO AT OLYMPIC SPORTS

 Flynn, from the NSW northern rivers, made his Commonwealth Games debut in Birmingham in 2022 as the youngest member of the swim team, while still juggling the final year of high school.
 He won gold in the men’s 4x100m and 4x200m freestyle relays, as well as the mixed 4x100m freestyle relay.

-Flynn then followed this up with four gold medals at the 2022 Junior Pan Pac Championships in the 50m, 100m, 200m freestyle and the 4x200m freestyle relay.
+Flynn then followed it up with four gold medals at the 2022 Junior Pan Pac Championships in the 50m, 100m, 200m freestyle and the 4x200m freestyle relay.

 Away from the pool, Flynn is studying psychology and runs his own coaching and mentoring business.